Borrowing Policy

 Any transaction a borrower makes at another library is that borrower's responsibility.

-Borrowers requesting books via Inter Library Loan are bound by the policies of the lending institution.
+Borrowers requesting books via Interlibrary Loan are bound by the policies of the lending institution.

 Overdue and Billing Procedures